Inflectra/rapise-powerpack/RapiseMailChecker/README.md

 There is one special case.
 If your mailbox is Gmail then

-Google Account -> Signpin & security -> (scroll to bottom) -> Allow less secure apps: ON
+Google Account -> Sign-in & security -> (scroll to bottom) -> Allow less secure apps: ON

 ![On](Media/InsecureAccess.png)